~/mager.co/tech $ cat article.md

 I wanted a local model I could use on a plane.

 That was the excuse.
-The more interesting thing I ended up building was a tiny local LLM starter: a Go TUI that talks to a model server running on my machine.
+The more useful thing I ended up building was a tiny local LLM starter: a Go TUI that talks to a model server running on my machine.

-Then it turned into something real: a way to use Gemma 4 to draft new kanji mnemonic data for Kotsu.
+Then it turned into a real use case.
+I used Gemma 4 to draft kanji mnemonic data for Kotsu, my Japanese learning app.

 Go Bubble Tea TUI